DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 Followed by:
 - `docker run --rm -p 8787:8787 -v "${PWD}":/home/rstudio -e PASSWORD="apassword" akrm-env`

-- To open jupyter lab on the web browser `http://localhost:8787`
+- To open Rstudio on the web browser `http://localhost:8787` and enter the username as `rstudio` and password as `apassword`

 - Navigate to the work folder and then open Movie_Revenue_Predictor.ipynb from the Analysis folder